 Green tea is the one variety of tea that people consistently tell me that they don’t like because it is bitter.
 I often see posts on Reddit, Quora, and other websites with similar complaints.
 Well, I’m here to tell you that green tea is supposed to taste good!
 If your green tea tastes bad, it’s most likely because of one of four reasons.
 Work your way through them one at a time to troubleshoot what might be the cause.

-Your water is too hot.
+Your water is too hot

 This one is the most likely culprit.
 Unlike black tea or oolong, most green teas cannot tolerate boiling water.
-Tea contains polyphenols called tannins (the same substance that gives you a dry mouth-feel in red wine).
+Tea contains polyphenols called tannins (the same substance that gives you a dry mouth feel in red wine).
 Hotter water will release more tannins from your green tea, resulting in a bitter and unpleasant cup of tea.
 Start with your tea vendor’s recommendations and adjust to taste from there.

-You brewed it for too long.
+You brewed it for too long

-Just as with water that is too hot, brewing your tea for too long will make for a poor end result.
-Green tea, especially a high quality one, has a very subtle taste.
-I’ve seen a lot tea drinkers brew their tea for a very long time because they want it to be “stronger”.
-In truth, this only extracts additional bitterness and won’t really improve the taste in any way.
+Just as with water that is too hot, brewing for too long will make green taste unpleasant.
+Green tea, especially a high-quality one, has a very subtle taste.
+I’ve seen a lot of tea drinkers brew their tea for a very long time because they want it to be “stronger”.
+In truth, this only extracts additional bitterness and won’t improve the taste in any way.

-The tea is old.
+The tea is old

-4. It’s just bad tea.
+It’s just bad tea.